 If you find yourself restless after spending time at the pool or doing yoga all day, then get your adrenaline pumping with some outdoor adventure sports!
 ATV beach rides, elephant trekking, tubing and buggy tours are some of the popular options.

-19. VISIT A BEACH CLUB
+19. VISIT A BEACH CLUB IN SEMINYAK

 Price: Free entrance